Mkranj/spend-dash/README.md

 ## Privacy:
 Any data you upload can be viewed only by you and is deleted at the end of the session.

+## Running the app yourself:

+- Download this repository
+- Install the **renv** package if you haven't already
+- Open the project folder and run `renv::restore()` to install all dependencies for this project
+- Run `app.R`

+Alternatively, if you prefer using **Docker**,

+- Download this repository
+- Build an image using the provided `dockerfile`
+- Create a container from that image, exposing the inside port 8180 to a port of your choosing

+Example:
+`docker run --publish 8180:1234 mkranj/spenddash`